 - 1 cup potato pealed and cubed

 - 1 tbsp cilantro chopped

 - Set the Instant Pot in the saute mode.

-- Add a tablespoon of cooking oil and chopped onion.
+- Add a tablespoon of vegetable oil and chopped onion.

 - Saute until onion becomes soft.